 It is a style of Okonomiyaki from Osaka.
 Yakisoba is put on top of the Okonomiyaki dough while being grilled.

 And then, you flip it so the Yakisoba layer gets grilled as well.
 The meats and veggies of the Yakisoba are what give the okonomiyaki a rich savory flavor.

 It is a Yakisoba dish wrapped in a fluffy omelet roll and topped with tonkatsu sauce and mayo.

 Omusoba is great for reusing leftover Yakisoba as it gives added protein and warmth.
 Omusoba is one of the most popular comfort foods in cold weather.

-It is a mixture of stir-fried rice and soba, along with the vegetables and meats.
+It is a mixture of stir-fried rice and soba, along with vegetables and meats.
 The dish is originally from the Kobe City of Hyogo Prefecture.

 Nowadays, sobameshi is available in frozen packs where you can find them in almost every supermarket in the country.

 The taste of Yakisoba is irresistible, especially if you know how nutritious it can be.
 But what makes the food hit it off in Japan is its convenience.

 It is easy to make and it leaves a lot of room for you to get creative.
 Even if you are not a fan of cooking, you can always find many variations of Yakisoba to taste.